chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 Per the References to Records section...
 If you need switch/case/if-else based on the contents of a chosen record, build your switch from an enum.
 This ensures no `_uu` references enter code.

-An example of using an enum includes the `stk_doctype` table.
-A Sales Order would include a `stk_doctype_uu` reference and the `stk_doctype` table would include an enum.
-If you need to add business logic to a Sales Order, your code would switch off of the `stk_doctype`'s enum and not the `stk_doctype_uu` itself.
+An example of using an enum includes the `stk_doc_type` table.
+A Sales Order would include a `stk_doc_type_uu` reference and the `stk_doc_type` table would include an enum.
+If you need to add business logic to a Sales Order, your code would switch off of the `stk_doc_type`'s enum and not the `stk_doc_type_uu` itself.

 No table used in normal transactional operations should include an enum.
 Instead, enums should exist in tables that hold settings, configuration, types, etc...
-In the Sales Order => `stk_doctype` example, the `stk_doctype` table is an example of table that holds settings and configuration.
-The reason for this convention is to allow for multiple `stck_doctype` records to contain the same enum value and therefore simply code and maximize user configurability.
+In the Sales Order => `stk_doc_type` example, the `stk_doc_type` table is an example of table that holds settings and configuration.
+The reason for this convention is to allow for multiple `stk_doc_type` records to contain the same enum value and therefore simply code and maximize user configurability.

+An enum is typically named the same as the table with no `stk_` prefix and no `_uu` suffix.
+For example, the `stk_doc_type` table has an enum column named `doc_type`.

 ## System Configurator Convention